 Our Trip Report

 Heading up the first snow covered hill we weren’t sure what to expect.
-We were pleasantly surprised by what felt like “friendly” glaciers.
+We were pleasantly surprised by what still felt like “friendly” glaciers.
 We had brought four pairs of microspikes between the five of us.
 So, three people got a full pair, and two of us had one per foot which actually worked out fairly well.
 We traveled on and off of glaciers most of the day which eventually led us to Downs Mountain (the official end of the alpine on this version of the Wind River High Route).
-We had a few moments of reflection on top of Down’s mountain and started down towards a small pass southwest of No Man Pass.
+We had a few moments of reflection on top of Down’s mountain, and started down towards a small pass southwest of No Man Pass.

 The last day of the trip.
 We had mixed feelings about almost being finished.
 As we walked along Goat Flat, we reflected on how challenging, memorable, and unique this version of the Wind River High Route was for us.
 We were grateful to do it in a group of five, and grateful for the opportunity.
 All of us are close friends from our time in outdoor education, and we were glad to do it with this crew!
 We stopped for one last swim and long lunch in a nearby creek, and then walked back to our car at Trail Lakes Trailhead.
 Here, we enjoyed our sparkling waters and chips that we'd left in our shuttle car the week prior.